 1965: The International Project Management Association (IPMA) Founded

 IPMA was the world's first project management association, started in Vienna by a group as a forum for project managers to network and share information.
 Registered in Switzerland, the association is a federation of about 50 national and internationally oriented project management associations.
 Its vision is to promote project management and to lead the development of the profession.
-Since its birth in 1965, IPMA has grown and spread worldwide with over 120,000 members in 2012.
+Since 1965, IPMA has grown and spread worldwide, with over 120,000 members in 2012.

 1969: Project Management Institute (PMI) Launched to Promote the Project Management Profession

-Five volunteers founded PMI as a non-profit professional organisation dedicated to advance the practice, science and profession of project management.
+Five volunteers founded PMI as a non-profit professional organisation dedicated to advancing project management practice, science, and profession.
 The Commonwealth of Pennsylvania issued Articles of Incorporation for PMI in 1969, which signified its official start.
-During that same year, PMI held its first symposium in Atlanta, Georgia and had an attendance of 83 people.
-Since then, the PMI has become best known as the publisher of, 'A Guide to the Project Management Body of Knowledge (PMBOK)' considered one of the essential tools in the project management profession today.
+PMI held its first symposium in Atlanta, Georgia, attended by 83 people during that same year.
+Since then, the PMI has become best known as the publisher of 'A Guide to the Project Management Body of Knowledge (PMBOK)', considered essential tools in today's project management profession.
 The PMI offers two levels of project management certification, Certified Associate in Project Management (CAPM) and Project Management Professional (PMP).

 1975: PROMPTII Method Created by Simpact Systems Limited